department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-08-print-button-analytics/research-report.md

 **July**

-1 Neg/1Pos

 (POS)
 _What task were you trying to do today?_
 Print my appointments
 _Were you able to do your task today?_
 Yes

 (NEG)

-What task were you trying to do today?
+_What task were you trying to do today?_
 Get a printout of my recent lab results

-Were you able to do your task today?
+_Were you able to do your task today?_
 No

-June

-3 Neg
+**June**

 (NEG)
 Wanted to print out my appointment list but I see no way to do that.
 There used to be a small printer icon but that appears to have disappeared.

 (NEG)
 [I want to] print a list of my appointments.
 I don't want to print each appointment individually

 (NEG)
 [I] need a way to print a list of appointments with details.

-May

-1 Neutral
+**May**

 (NEUT)
 Requested a community care audiology appmt for the second time.
 First one a few days ago seems to have been deleted.
 This time I printed the appmt reaquest.

-April

-1 Neg/1 Pos
+**April**

 (POS)
 What task were you trying to do today?
 Print appt
 Were you able to do your task today?
 Yes

 (NEG)
 You need to be able to print out a list so that it can easily be added to a calendar and/or given to caregivers to add to their calendars.

-March

-5 Neg / 2 Pos
+**March**

 (NEG)
 Took too much time to print my appointments

 (NEG)
 I cannot print my appointments and I get signed out every time I change to a different appointment.
 Horrible experience.

 (POS)
 What task were you trying to do today?
 print out my appointments
 Were you able to do your task today?
 Yes

 (NEG)
 Find and print all VA appointments on a single sheet.
 I did not find where any this function was available.
 This helps me to see the overall picture of upcoming appointments.
 If this function is not available it would be nice to have.

 (POS)
 What task were you trying to do today?
 Print Appointments
 Were you able to do your task today?
 Yes

 (NEG)
 What task were you trying to do today?
 Tried to print my appointments.
 The kiosks have been taken away at the VA.
 Continuously coming up with ways to inconvenience the veterans so the VA can save money is why we commit suicide.
 You people don't give a fuck about us.
 Were you able to do your task today?
 No.

 (NEG)
 What task were you trying to do today?
 print upcoming appointmets
 Were you able to do your task today?
 No.

-February

-2 Neg
+**February**

 (NEG)
 NEED PRINTER FRIENDLY VERSION for appointments

 (NEG)
 Need information on Date Page so we can Print.

-January

-2 Neg / 1 Pos
+**January**

 (NEG)
 I was unable to print my February appoinment .
 Also the login is to involved and you keep changing it!
 I am also a patient at Mass.
 The VA should copy their system.

 (POS)
 What task were you trying to do today?
 print
 Were you able to do your task today?
 Yes

 (NEG)
 I only had five  small appointments.
 Why did the font's  printout "Extra Large"  take up an ENTIRE page.
 I would have given you a very satisfied MARK instead of  the Neither satisfied Mark.